malliaris/SSNS/README.md

 * the <samp>&lt;input&gt;</samp> element's <samp>min</samp> and <samp>max</samp> attributes store the quantity's range; out-of-range user input is immediately "auto-corrected" to the nearest in-range value
 * when crossing <samp>TrajSeg</samp> boundaries during "playback", a <samp>UINI</samp> method facilitates the pushing of the corresponding stored parameter values back to the UI

-Outputting trajectory data is not implemented, nor planned, but would be very doable, e.g., by saving to disk or opening a new tab with text data.
-Screenshots are always possible, of course 😀.
-Reading saved trajectory data from disk also not implemented, nor planned, but doable.

-For those who favor keyboard over mouse and desktop over mobile:
+Reading/writing trajectory data is not implemented, nor planned, but would be very doable.
+Screenshots are always possible, of course.
+Finally, for those who favor keyboard over mouse and desktop over mobile:

 * hit <samp>TAB</samp> to cycle through input buttons/fields; <samp>SHIFT-TAB</samp> to reverse
 * if a button is currently selected, hit or hold <samp>ENTER</samp> to repeatedly "press" it
 * if a numerical input is currently selected, hit or hold up/down arrows to change the value

-Browser developer tools are indispensable when doing development, but also handy when running the code.
-A number of <samp>console.log()</samp> statements are embedded in the JavaScript to print informational messages for convenience.

 ## To Do/Fix/Add/Explore